OliverVermeulen/To-do-App/README.md

 ## Backlog
 - Add more inputs to form (complete)
 - Edit tasks (complete)
-- Sort tasks alphabetically
+- Sort tasks alphabetically (complete)
-- Save tasks in their expected states and order even after the browser has been closed
+- Save tasks in their expected states and order even after the browser has been closed (complete)
-- Add local storage
+- Add local storage (complete)
 - Add tasks completed counter
 - Add in modal (complete)